 Join me on a beautiful tour of the Southampton Arts Centre, get to know some local artists, and enjoy a performance from my band, Spirit Awakens, performing live at the Southampton Town Hall.

-Violinist & Artistic Director
+Electric violinist & Artistic Director

 Southampton Arts Centre